What is Tinnitus?

 What is Offered at the UW Speech & Hearing Clinic?

 The Tinnitus program at the UW Speech and Hearing Clinic is patterned after an evidenced based step-by-step program developed by the Veterans Administration and the National Center for Rehabilitative Auditory Research (NCRAR) in Portland, Oregon called Progressive Audiologic Tinnitus Management or PATM.
 This program teaches you to manage your reaction to the tinnitus.

-A free one-hour group educational seminar is offered on the first Monday of every month.
-At the First Monday Tinnitus Seminar, we discuss what tinnitus is and is not, the latest research and various avenues of treatment.
-Anyone wishing to continue the PATM program, can register for PATM sessions at that time.
+A free one-hour group educational seminar is offered every month.
+In this seminar we discuss what tinnitus is and it is not, and various avenues of treatment.
+Anyone wishing to continue the PATM program can register for PATM sessions at that time.